Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

 - Bobby Witt Jr. has three doubles, two triples, four home runs, six walks and nine RBI (25 total hits).
-He's also stolen five bases.
+He has swiped five bases.

 Witt Jr. Recent Games